BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 -   Shared folder - folder that contains your Localization, Mods, and Public folder
 -   Server -
+-   Stats - Stats are various attributes linked to a GameObject-Template, typically defined in a text file.
+Examples include the attributes an item grants, its weight, and the slot it occupies (e.g., Gloves).

 ## T

+-   Template - A template is a fundamental building block in the game, composed of various attributes.
+It can also inherit attributes from a parent template, building on its properties or overriding a specific attribute if the child has a new value for it.
+-   TreasureTable - A treasuretable is what determines what items a container OR vendor might have.
+A treasuretable would be registered in the container/entities GameObject-Template as a new childnode "InventoryList".
+(Use Norbsearch to look up an existing container to find out how)

 ## U